OpenTermsArchive/engine/README.md

 - You have to `npm install` in the declarations repo at least once, and a least once each time `package.json` changes.
 - Be careful, it doesn't download the history!
 If you want that, you need to git clone `snapshots` and `versions` in `data/`.

+You can clone as many declarations repositories as you want.
+The one that will be loaded at execution will be defined through configuration.

 ### Configuring

 #### Configuration file

 The default configuration can be found in `config/default.json`.
+The full reference is given below.
+You are unlikely to want to edit all of these elements.

 ```js
 {